Nani1345/memory-game/README.md

 ## Game Instruction
 * This game is designed to test and improve your memory and attention skills.

 * Eight images will appear on the screen at the start of each round.
 These images will be visible for 8 seconds before disappearing After the images disappear, a single image will appear in the upper right corner of the screen.
-You must click the correct location where this image was initially displayed within 5 seconds.Each correct choice earns you one point.
-Incorrect choices or no selection at all will result in zero points.
+You must click the correct location where this image was initially displayed.Each correct choice earns you one point.
+Incorrect choices will result in zero points.

 ## Game Time
 * [Play Game](https://nani1345.github.io/memory-game/)